vuhoangnamdoan/nhanes-diabetes-risk-analysis/README.md

 ---

-**Note**: This project demonstrates advanced data wrangling techniques as part of the SIT220 curriculum, showcasing real-world application of data science methods to public health research.
+*This project demonstrates advanced data wrangling techniques as part of the SIT220 curriculum, showcasing real-world application of data science methods to public health research.*